Wyoming Highway 32: Route description

 WYO 32 begins at T intersection with US 14 / US 16 / US 20, just east of the unincorporated community of Emblem and northeast of the west end of Wyoming Highway 30.
 (US 14 / US 16 / US 20 heads east through Emblem and on toward Greybull and Basin.
 US 14 / US 16 / US 20 heads west toward Burnington, Coty, and Yellowstone National Park.)

 From its southern terminus, WYO 32 proceeds northwest for just over 7+1/3 mi before reaching its junction with the western end of Wyoming Highway 295 (WYO 295) at another T intersection, having crossed over Whistle Creek along the way.
 (WYO 295 heads west toward Powell.)
 WYO 32 then proceeds north for nearly 4 mi as it passes near and parallels the Park-Big Horn county line before briefly passing along the south bank of the Shoshone River.

 WYO 32 then proceeds northeast (roughly paralleling the Shoshone River for the remainder of its route) and fairly quickly crosses over Whistle Creek for a second time.
-After nearly 9 mi on the northeasterly course, WYO 32 reaches its junction with the north end of Wyoming Highway 33 (WYO 33 / Road 9 1/2) at still another T interection.
+After nearly 9 mi on the northeasterly course, WYO 32 reaches its junction with the north end of Wyoming Highway 33 (WYO 33 / Road 9 1/2) at still another T intersection.
 (WYO 33 heads south toward the upper Foster Gulch area.)
 Shortly after its junction with WYO 33, WYO 32 turns north.
 About 2.5 mi later, WYO 32 reaches its northern terminus at an intersection with US 14A / US 310 / WYO 789 (West Main Street) and CR R10, just west of Lovell.
 (US 14A / US 310 / WYO 789 heads east through Lovell and on toward Greybull.
 US 14A / US 310 / WYO 789 heads west toward Cowley and Deaver.
 CR R10 heads briefly north before ending at some residential properties.)

 Mileposts increase from north to south along WYO 32.